U19B Fort Ice take home silver from Strathmore - FortSaskOnline.com

 Faced with a rematch against Leduc, Fort Sask wasn’t able to grind out a win, losing 4-1.

-Coming off a silver medal at the Laurie Morton Ruppe Memorial Tournament, the U19B Fort Ice will return to league play on Saturday (Feb.9) when they host SARA at the DCC.
+The U19B Fort Ice will return to league play on Saturday (Feb.9) when they host SARA at the DCC.
 Game time is at 11:45 a.m.